eezstreet/SWATEliteForce/README.md

 You can make a shortcut to these .bat files for more convenience.

 The mod can be removed by deleting the SEF folder from your hard drive.

-# HOW TO PLAY IN MULTIPLAYER #
-In order to play in multiplayer, both the host and client need to have the same GuiBase.ini.
-Unfortunately, this file tends to get changed (either by changing video settings or otherwise) so it will have issues.

 # CHANGES, SUMMARIZED #
 	* The Stetchkov Syndicate and base game missions are compressed into one campaign.
 As in The Stetchkov Syndicate, some equipment will need to be unlocked.